Prophets And Poets

 The man who had disagreed with the baloon-escape project was still on the ground with a couple other men.
 They grabbed the long rope and the balloon continued ascending.

 The scene changed to what appeared to be a deserted encampment of log houses next to a lake.
-Through the trees which surrounded the lake, I could see red in the sky and realized the balloons were coming to this encampment which was the place which the people escaping in the balloons were trying to reach.
+Through the trees which surrounded the lake, I could see red in the sky and realized the balloons were coming to this encampment which was the very place which the people escaping in the balloons were trying to reach.

 The balloons were being pulled on a rope by a large, metal machine-contraption chugging along in the sky.
 The contraption was as large as all the balloons put together.
 When the contraption and the balloons were almost over top the encampment, something suddenly happened and the balloons and contraption began falling.
 While the contraption fell close to the log houses, most of the balloons fell into the trees.